alpower/scoreboard/README.md

-# scoreboard instructions
+# OBS scoreboard instructions

-Hopefully all self-explanatory!
+This is a scoreboard written in HTML, CSS, JS and localstorage for use in OBS as an interactive browser source via a local single HTML file.

+1. Download the zip file locally.
-1. load as a browser source in OBS and choose 'local file'.
+2. load as a browser source in OBS and choose 'local file'.
-2. Position it so that the controls are offscreen.
+3. Position it so that the controls are offscreen.
-3. Click 'Interact' with browser source to open an OBS panel to adjust controls
+4. Click 'Interact' with browser source to open an OBS panel to adjust controls

 ## Logos